YuanEldaif/YuanDu-Netlify/content/talk/2019-09-AdvancedStat/index.md

 title: Significance Test
 event: Advanced Statisticas on Significance Test

-location: TRI, Research Institute, Adventhealth Orlando Campus, FL
+location: TRI, Research Institute, AdventHealth Orlando Campus, FL
 summary: This is an Advanced Statistical course followed by the Statistical Basics.
 The most commonly used tests are introduced in this class for general research.
 I highly recommend that you attend the Statistical Basics before attending this course.

 # Talk start and end times.